Ask the Right Questions, Get the Answers You Need

 Your roofing contractor should have a valid, up-to-date license as per the licensing requirements of your state.
 A contractor needs to have both liability and workman’s comp insurance.
 Liability insurance will cover your property in the unlikely event something unfortunate happens.
 Workman’s comp covers a contractor who gets insured on your property.
 If the roofing company does not offer this insurance to their employers, the homeowner could find themselves responsible in the event of an injury during the course of their job.

 2. What additional certifications or guarantees do they offer?

-The Better Business Bureau (BBB) is a consumer-driven website with varying levels of score for businesses.
-You can research the history of customer reviews and complaints, along with contact information, services and business history.
+The Better Business Bureau (BBB) is a consumer-driven website with varying levels of the score for businesses.
+You can research the history of customer reviews and complaints, along with contact information, services, and business history.
 The purpose of the BBB is to build trust between consumers and businesses, and a high rating means you can trust the company to complete reliable work.

 Google offers The Google Guarantee.
 Contractors with the Google Guarantee badge have passed the screening and qualification process by Google.
 If a contractor is backed by the Google Guarantee, customers that come through Google are insured up to $2,000 in the event they aren’t satisfied with the work of the contractor.

-Discussing the partnerships and relationships that a potential contractor has, such as ones with BBB and Google, can be another great way to get a feel for their commitment to their customers and to their industry as a whole.
+Discussing the partnerships and relationships that a potential contractor has, such as ones with BBB and Google, can be another great way to get a feel for their commitment to their customers and their industry as a whole.

 3. How long have they been in business?

 The age of the company says a lot about their longevity and their staying power.
 If your contractor has been in business for ten, fifteen, or more years, the odds are in your favor that you can count on them being around if an issue arises with your warranty.